isa-group/bpm2025/packages/backend/README.md

 over node's native APIs.
 Is extremely efficient and has been running without issues in an `e2-micro` instance in Google Cloud, handling all our requirements.

+> [!CAUTION]
+> Be aware that, by default, this microservice exposes in the `/order/show` endpoint the contents
+> of the `full_order_details` table.
+The protection of this route is intended to be implemented at
+> the reverse proxy level (with something like HTTP Basic Auth or Authentik's SSO).